ced12345678/MediJournal/README.md

-# Firebase Studio - HealthSync
+# Firebase Studio - MediJournal

-This is a Next.js starter app called HealthSync.
+This is a Next.js starter app called MediJournal.
 It's a personal health companion that helps you track your medical history.

 ## Features